mozilla-iam/mozilla-iam/DECISION-MAKING.md

 All decisions are taken by consulting various parties of different teams in and outside of Mozilla.

-Owners are responsible for
+**Module owners are responsible for:**

-- Align module-level key results (KRs) with the IAM roadmap milestones and objectives.
+- Aligning module-level key results (KRs) with the IAM roadmap milestones and objectives.
 The IAM roadmap milestones are set together with the module owners the IAM product owner.
 - Breaking down tasks associated with Objectives and Key Results into sub tasks that can be worked on in a sprint
 - Making decisions about the module that align with OKRs and technical considerations
 - Raising issues associated with OKRs, milestones, tech stack etc to IAM stakeholders